SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/155-how-to-whitelist-salad-in-eset-node32.md

 ### 8. Run Salad

-Open your Salad widget and click the play button. **Contact support [here](/docs/guides/your-pc/216-how-to-create-a-support-ticket) if this issue persists**
+Open your Salad widget and click the play button.
+If this issue persists, contact [Salad Support](/contact)